ConnorBechler/ConnorBechler.github.io/index.md

 ## About Me

-PhD student in Linguistics at Michigan State University</p>
+PhD student in Linguistics at Michigan State University.

 email: bechler4[at]msu[dot]edu